material-components/material-components/CONTRIBUTING.md

 ### Conventions

-MDC follows certain [coding styles and conventions](code-conventions.md) for its code to help everyone easily read, review, and understand our code.
-Please follow these conventions when submitting pull requests.
+MDC follows certain coding styles and conventions.
+See the `CONTRIBUTING.md` files in the platform specific repos for more information.

 - - -